Chapter 1. Satay Chicken and a Special Guest

 Life for me was spending most of my time at the bakery, stuffing custard into puff pastry and decorating the mountain of desserts people begged for at weddings.
 The rest of the time I had drowned myself in paperwork and plonked my not so small ass on the couch in my apartment, watching---no, bawling my eyes out as I watched Hallmark movies at Christmas.

-Despite hating weddings, I adored them at Christmas, which was my favorite time of the year.
+Despite hating weddings, I adored them at Christmas, which was my favourite time of the year.
 From the snow crunching beneath my feet to the icy chill in the air and the warm fireplace, from the scent of freshly baked Christmas cake to the enormous Christmas tree adorned with glittering ornaments and glowing fairy lights draped around it; I just wished I had someone to share it with.

 It wasn’t to say that I was absolutely miserable.
 No, fuck no!
 I’ve had my moments of pleasure, most of the time, with my own fingers.
 The last time anyone else went anywhere near my naked form was... wait, there was that dude three months ago who said he was going to call, but never did.
 Always the fucking case.
 Cue the eye rolls, everyone.